jrodal98/nvim/README.md

 - **WSL Clipboard**: Install win32yank with `winget install --id=equalsraf.win32yank -e` for clipboard support
 - **Dotgk**: The config uses dotgk for environment detection but gracefully falls back if not available
 - **Meta Integration**: Meta-specific config can be added via the `meta-private` plugin pattern without modifying the public config
+- **Nerd Fonts**: The config works without Nerd Fonts - which-key and other UI elements use simple text icons as fallback
+- **Which-Key**: Always update `which-key.lua` when adding new keybindings to keep documentation in sync
+- **Haunt Bookmarks**: Annotations are stored in `~/.local/share/nvim/haunt/` and are scoped per Git branch
+- **Notification History**: Press `<leader>nh` to review all notifications including LSP messages that disappeared